Guide to Selling a House by Auction

 • Properties are priced to sell very quickly – a significantly below market value reserve price.

-Traditional auctions are live events and are often held in a hotel ballroom or conference room.
-But are increasing held online only, where prospective buyers bid by phone or online.
+On-the-day auctions are live events and are often held in a hotel ballroom or conference room.
+But are increasingly held online only, where prospective buyers bid by phone or online.

-Modern auction is more like an extended auction, with bidding over the course of a month or longer.
-It can be described as a rolling auction – if your property doesn’t sell at the end of the first month of auction, the auction can be rolled on for a second month.
+Extended auctions are more like a lengthy auction, with bidding over the course of a month or longer.
+They can be described as a rolling auction – if your property doesn’t sell at the end of the first month of auction, the auction can be rolled on for a second month.

 • Flexible timescale – a rolling auction.